ndreynolds/ratatouille/README.md

 As with a GenServer definition, Ratatouille apps only implement a behaviour by defining callbacks and don't know how to start or run themselves.
-It's the application runtime handles all of those (sometimes tricky) details.
+It's the application runtime that handles all of those (sometimes tricky) details.

 ### Building an Application